-Australian online retailer Booktopia has raised $20 million to further invest in automation and enhance the capacity and efficiency at its Sydney distribution centre.
+Australian online retailer Booktopia has raised $20 million – $8 million in cash and $12million from debt to further invest in automation and enhance the capacity and efficiency at its Sydney distribution centre.

 The equity was raised from a consortium of private investors led by Su-Ming Wong, Co-Founder & CEO of Champ Ventures who will join the Board of Booktopia and John Sampson, Founder & CEO of JBS Investments.
 The founding shareholders retain majority control and Booktopia will continue to be an independent Australian-owned business.